-The vision for the North End Quarter transformation area (as included in Croydon’s Local Plan Review) is to develop a sustainable, highly productive and resilient, safe 24-hour destination for all.
-The area has the potential to revive central Croydon’s bold and visionary heritage with innovation and wellbeing at its heart.
-It will be a vibrant biodiverse, high quality neighbourhood that complements and supports the surrounding masterplan areas in the town centre, and includes retail as a balanced part of a more diverse mix of uses that safeguard its future vitality and viability.
-The North End Quarter will build on its history as an education, commercial and social hub, to be an attractive visitor and resident destination with a vibrant public and cultural offer alongside retail.
-It will be an inclusive destination for all, including an exemplary physical network of streets, public spaces and facilities that improves connectivity, celebrates its heritage and a unique local character with a strong green infrastructure that connects to the wider green and blue grid, digital infrastructure and sustainable transport embedded throughout.
+The vision for the North End Quarter transformation area (as included in Croydon’s Local Plan Review) is to develop a sustainable, resilient, and safe destination for all.
+It will be a high-quality neighbourhood that complements and supports the surrounding masterplan areas in the town centre and includes retail as a balanced part of a more diverse mix of uses that delivers its future vitality and viability.
+The North End Quarter will build on its history to be an attractive visitor and resident destination with a vibrant public and cultural offer alongside retail and town centre uses.
+It will be an inclusive destination for all, including a network of streets, public spaces and facilities that improves connectivity, celebrates its heritage and a unique local character with green infrastructure and sustainable transport embedded throughout.

 As one of London’s largest and most diverse boroughs, Croydon is a fantastic place to live, work and spend time, with all the benefits of close proximity to the rest of London and the south east.

-The borough is made up of diverse communities that stretch from Crystal Palace to Coulsdon and from New Addington to Purley; with bustling district centres and a vibrant urban town at its centre.
+The borough is made up of diverse communities that stretch from Crystal Palace to Coulsdon and from New Addington to Purley; with bustling district centres, plentiful green spaces and a urban town at its centre.

 One of London’s largest commercial districts outside the centre, Croydon is a major hub of activity for workers and visitors; its excellent transport links include the iconic trams.